Analysis: Little sign Abe can shake up Japan's inbound FDI

 Some economists say Japan should make it easier for foreign companies to enter the renewable energy market in Japan as the country ponders life without nuclear power after the 2011 Fukushima disaster.

-Letting foreign players in is sometimes the best way to shake things up, such as when French automaker Renault (RENA.PA) took a stake in Nissan Motor Co Ltd (7201.T) in 1999.
+Letting foreign players in is sometimes the best way to shake things up, such as when French automaker Renault (RENA.PA) took over Nissan Motor Co Ltd (7201.T) in 1999.

 Nissan’s chief Carlos Ghosn implemented what become known as the “Ghosn shock” by aggressively pushing its steel suppliers to cut prices.
 At the time Japanese automakers did not dare to squeeze their long-time suppliers.